ethantherizzler2/Roblox-Scripts/README.md

 1. Load these scripts using a executor..
 2. **Always test in a Test environment**; you may get Banned.
-3. No stealing, just personal fun! 😎
+3. No stealing, just fun!